Does Ambarella (AMBA) Pay a Dividend? (2026)

 Does Ambarella (AMBA) pay a dividend?

-Ambarella (AMBA) currently returns little or nothing as a dividend.
+No. There is no dividend on AMBA in our data and the yield is 0%.
 Because Ambarella runs at a GAAP net loss, investors typically value it on price-to-sales and non-GAAP profitability rather than a P/E, which puts more weight on the growth story than on current earnings.
 Its balance sheet is a relative strength: a healthy net-cash position and consistent free cash flow give it room to keep investing through cycles.
 The main valuation debate is how quickly edge-AI momentum and the automotive funnel translate into durable GAAP profits.

 The bottom line on the AMBA dividend